allanchua101/sana/README.md

 #### Total Count

-Use the `lambda-count` command to get the account-wide Lambda function count.
+`lambda-count` is used to get the total number of Lambda functions.

 ```sh
 sana lambda-count